vlmoon99/flutterchain/documentation/Flutterchain Concordium Guide.md

 # Flutterchain Concordium Guide

-### Registering on Concrodium and account creation:
+### Registering on Concordium and account creation:

 First of all, you need initialization of Concordium blockchain service.